 We're proud to support the academic goals of our young members.
-Each year, we honor deserving high school students with scholarship money to help with the costs of their undergraduate degree by awarding the Sharonview Cares Scholarship in memory of Paul Paliyenko.
+Each year, we honor deserving students with scholarship money to help with the costs of their undergraduate degree by awarding the Sharonview Cares Scholarship in memory of Paul Paliyenko.

 Paul Paliyenko, who served on Sharonview’s Board of Directors for more than 25 years, felt it was the Credit Union’s first duty to serve its members.
 He insisted that it was the responsibility of the Credit Union to create not only the best returns for its members, but to establish a trusting relationship with them.
 Paliyenko’s drive to care for the member is why we honor his memory with the Sharonview Cares Scholarship.

 To be eligible for one of our scholarships, you must be a member in good standing with us and meet these criteria:

 - The member has a non-weighted GPA of 3.0 or higher.
 (Any GPA higher than 4.0 must be converted by your school administration to a non-weighted GPA then documented on official letterhead.
 Transcripts submitted with a weighted GPA will not be considered and will disqualify an applicant.)

 - The member is seeking an Undergraduate Degree from an accredited college or vocational college.